 1) EXPAND YOUR PANTS.
 Before we get started, lets get our priorities straight.
-Loop a hair tie around your pants button, thread it through the loophole, and back around the button.
-And BOOM.
+Loop a hair tie around your pants button, thread it through the loophole, and then back around the button.
+BOOM.
 Your pants can now expand for second (and third) helpings.
 This is assuming you aren’t going to wear your old maternity pants.

 2) BOIL & SHOCK POTATOES.
-Avoid the tedium of peeling (your fingers) by boiling the potatoes until they’re soft and then shocking ’em in ice water.
+Avoid the tedium of peeling (your fingers) by boiling the potatoes until they’re soft and then shocking them in ice water.
 The skin will practically peel itself off.
 This works with beets, too, btw.

 4) COOK IN THE DISHWASHER.
 Hi-tech hack alert!
 Your dishwasher can actually steam veggies (yes, we tested this).
 Grab an airtight mason jar, add veg, water, and seasonings, and you can actually cook ’em while doing your first load of dishes.
 Two birds, one stone.

 5) DITCH THE TUPPERWARE.
 Store food in plastic baggies (rather than structured containers) to save precious fridge real estate.

 6) SPRAY IT GOLD.
 For bling-tastic table decor, pick up a can of gold spray paint and go to town on all sorts of things (think: leftover Halloween pumpkins, leaves, or even kids’ plastic toys) for instantly glam centerpieces.

 7) PUT OLD WINE CORKS TO WORK.
 Stick old wine corks with toothpicks for place cards that look rustic yet sophisticated.